 👉The main thing is not to use too starchy of a gluten-free flour, as they can get a little gummy when fried.
 If you are making your own gluten-free flour blend for this recipe, I would recommend a mix of equal parts white rice flour, cassava flour, and soy flour.

 There are a ton of accompaniments that make natural sense with vegan fried chicken.
 Stewed collard greens, jalapeño Mac n cheese, mexican street corn (see my recipe for vegan elote here) cherry pepper roasted potatoes.
-And then there are a myriad of sauces and condiments that can work great with VFC.
+And then there are a myriad of sauces (like this Japanese goma dressing)and condiments that can work great with VFC.
 If you are including it in a Mediterranean spread, serve it on this freshly baked pita bread with tahini sauce.
 Consider a rich mushroom gravy if you are making this part of your Thanksgiving spread.
 If you make the Korean Fried Chicken variation I detailed above, I recommend serving this with my kimchi fried rice, or with a bowl of coconut pandan rice.

 Regrettably, similar to traditional fried chicken, vegan fried chicken doesn't maintain its quality for long periods.
 It's best to consume it as soon as possible after frying.
 Nonetheless, you can preserve the vegan chicken in the buttermilk marinade for a maximum of three days and fry it when you're prepared to serve it.

 If life’s wacky roller coaster forces you to fry it in advance, you can cool it and keep it in a container in the fridge for up to 24 hours.
 Simply warm it up back up in a preheated oven at 400 degrees for 10 minutes.

 Salt- Lightly salt the vegan fried chicken as soon as it's out of the hot oil and on the cooling rack.
 This helps it crisp up even a little more.